-Established in 1879, Montrose Football Club have been hacking away in the lower leagues of Scottish football for 139 years, with not much to show for it apart from local cup victories (they are ten-time winners of the Forfarshire Cup).
+Established in 1879, Montrose Football Club have been hacking away in the lower leagues of Scottish football for well over a century, with little to show for it apart from local cup victories (they are ten-time winners of the Forfarshire Cup).

 I first attempted to redesign the Montrose badge in 2014.
 For this initial redesign, I drew inspiration from a badge that was used for only one season (1973/74), featuring an ‘M’ flanked by an ‘F’ and a ‘C’.
 In this initial redesign, the diagonal strokes on the ‘M’ meet well below the baseline.
-In addition to the very deep crotch on the ‘M’, I decided to add the rose (from the folk etymological ‘Mount of Roses’) and the date of the club founding on top to create a stronger sense of centrality.
+In addition to the very deep crotch on the ‘M’, I decided to add the rose and the date of the club’s founding to create a stronger sense of centrality.
 This initial redesign, on the left below, was published on 3 November 2014:

 I was quite sold on my 2014 redesign, but I thought that I ought to challenge myself further in this round by tackling the badge from another angle.
 Using the same rose motif, I constructed a round badge, with the rose superimposed over a football.
 I was aiming for clean and basic with this design.